bayareawebpro/wp-lumen-plugin-framework/README.md

 This repository is an example of how to integrate Lumen Framework within a Wordpress Plugin.

 ### Note:
 Development of this repository has come to an end.
-But you are free to fork it and maintain your own version.
+But you are welcome to fork it and maintain your own version.

 ##### A Laravel Inspired Wordpress Plugin Framework built with Lumen Framework